The Haunting of Morella: Release

+Home media

+Scorpion Releasing released the film on DVD on November 17, 2015.
+Scorpion released a Blu-ray edition the following year on May 6, 2016.

 Reception

+Box office

+The Haunting of Morella grossed $599,951 at the United States box office.

+Critical response

 Kyle Leonard wrote in the 1991 Motion Picture Guide that the film was "nothing more than an excuse for its female characters to take off their clothes and kill each other."
 The review went on to note that "Eggert shows some depth in her portrayal of the wholly innocent Lenora and the equally wicked Morella [...] one wonders how she got herself into this softcore horror film."
 A critic credited as "Advo." wrote in Variety declared "Nudity, lesbianism, softcore sex, beer barrel-breasted babes: The Haunting of Morella has it all.
 But that's still not enough to give this predictable dull rendering of an Edgar Allan Poe tale much life at the boxoffice."

+Ken Cormier of The Bradenton Herald gave the film a one and a half out of four star-rating, describing it as "uncleverly concealed softcore pornography".
+The New York Daily News review noted: "Director Wynorski tries to add life to the deadly dull proceedings by laying on a lot of T&A tableaux, which is inarguably preferable to not trying at all."